Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The Serpent in the Garden of Eden was quickly on the scene and in short order, with subtlety, seduced Eve and lead humanity into a downward spiral.

-It seems that God’s goal went astray, God managed to be WITH Adam and Eve in the Garden of Eden but for a short time—until the Serpent in the Garden of Eden warped Humans, conned them into doing the opposite of what God had instructed, causing them to be catapulted from the Garden outside the gate.
+It seems that God’s goal went astray, God managed to be WITH Adam and Eve in the Garden of Eden but for a short time.
+Then, the Serpent in the Garden of Eden warped Humans and conned them into doing the opposite of what God had instructed.
+He had them catapulted from the Garden outside the gate.
 Later, as we’ll see, even from Eden itself into hostile territory, into Serpent terrain, enemy ground.